Mark Ritchie (pinball designer)

+Early life

+Ritchie first began playing pinball at local bowling alleys and arcades as a child.
+The first machine he played seriously was Captain Fantastic, which his brother had borrowed from Atari, where he worked.

 Career

 Atari, Inc. (1976 - 1979)

 Ritchie's first job in the pinball industry was with Atari, Inc. in 1976.
-While at Atari, he held many jobs.
 His first position was as an assembler at Atari's Santa Clara, California video game production facility.
 A few months later, Ritchie was part of a group selected to help start Atari's pinball production facility in Sunnyvale.
 He served there as a production line lead and in 1978 was promoted to prototype specialist within Atari's pinball engineering group.
 There, he was responsible for building, cabling and testing prototype pinball machines.
 It was during this time that he learned the business of pinball design and development.
 While at that position, Ritchie worked on the pinball titles Hercules, Superman, Space Riders and Monza.

 Williams Electronics, Inc. (1979 - 1993)

-In 1979, Ritchie was hired by Williams Electronics, Inc. in Chicago, Illinois as a prototype specialist, and in 1981, he was given the opportunity to design a game of his own, Thunderball.
+In 1979, Ritchie was hired by Williams Electronics, Inc. in Chicago, Illinois as a prototype specialist, and in 1981, designed his first game for williams, Thunderball.
+However, Thunderball was never put into production.
+His second machine Firepower II was a sequel to the Firepower machine, designed by Steve Ritchie, and sold 3,400 machines.
 Ritchie went on to design a total of 12 games for Williams, including Taxi, Diner, Fish Tales and Indiana Jones: The Pinball Adventure.
 While at Williams Electronics, Ritchie also designed two "pitch-and-bat" novelty amusement games, Pennant Fever and Slugfest.
+In an unofficial role, Ritchie also provided voices for several talking games.